pr4aveen/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 :bulb: **Tip:**
-Searches for tags require a full match whilst searches partial matches are sufficient for searches by name and description.
+Searches for tags require a full match whilst partial matches are sufficient for searches by name and description.

 </div>